Internet in Singapore: History

 Before the Internet, Singapore was the first country in the world to launch an interactive information service to the public.
 A service known as Teleview was jointly developed by Telecom Authority of Singapore (TAS) and GEC-Marconi of the UK.
-The service was setup as a public service and started trials during late 1987 using specifically designed terminals.
+The service was set up as a public service and started trials during late 1987 using specifically designed terminals.
 This was expanded in 1989, and eventually, as Personal Computers became more capable, there was a software/hardware addition made available for the PC.
 Early service providers for editorials were Singapore Press Holdings, Housing Development Board and Singapore Stock Exchange, which provided a range of services, including general news, business news, housing lots and selection lists, real-time stocks and shares prices.

 Subscribers connected to the Teleview service by SingTel via a dialup connection.
 Pages with images were sent to the terminal by Full Field Teletext transmissions from dedicated data inserters/UHF TV Transmitters.
 Initially, there were no service charges for the Teleview service but service charges were levied later on.
 A later development from Teleview provided an interfaced connection to the Internet.
 Subscribers were given access to the Internet via a text-only terminal; email was accessed by Pine, and webpages were viewed by Lynx.
 Teleview eventually became obsolete with SingNet offering access to the Internet via SLIP/PPP over modem.

 In a government-led initiative to connect the island in a high-speed broadband network using various mediums such as fibre, DSL and cable, the Singapore ONE project was formally announced in June 1996, and commercially launched in June 1998.
 By December 1998, Singapore ONE is available nationwide with the completion of the national fibre optics network.